Frequently Asked Questions

 Long-distance trips (outside the city limits of the closest transit agency) should be booked at least three days in advance.

-What happens if my doctor’s appointment goes beyond the call center hours?
+What happens if my doctor’s appointment goes beyond the mobile management center hours?
 Who do I call to pick me up?

 Unless you have a specific pickup time, return trips are booked as will call.
 Your driver will give you his or her phone number.
 When your appointment is over, call your driver and they will come pick you up.